Leomnz/AutoInfiniteCraft/README.md

 # Auto Infinite Craft
-A tool to do automatic combinations in Infinte Craft and save the results as a directed graph.
+An automated selenium web tool to do programmatic combinations in Infinte Craft and save the results as a directed graph.

 ## Installation